seyi-tkb/Microsoft-NG30-Days-of-Learning/README.md

 Discounts for high and medium type products were very high and majority of all discounts were given in 2014.

 ----
+# 2-3 - Covid-19 Global Cases
+Introduction:
+Covid-19 is an infectious disease caused by the SARS-CoV-2 virus.
+The virus can be spread through exposure to small particles(respiratory droplets or smaller aerosols) from infected people or sources.
+Most people who fall sick experience mild to moderate symptoms and recover without special treatment.
+Although, some become seriously ill and recover without special treatment.
+The first known infection was in Wuhan, China on 31, Dec 2019.

+Problem Statement: